Email Policy

 RFC1912 Enforcement

-• RFC 1912, Section 2.1, para 1 and 2 states "Every Internet-reachable host should have a name" and "Make sure your PTR and A records match" and "For every IP address, there should be a matching PTR record in the in-addr.arpa domain", and although this document makes no direct mention of ip6.arpa, it has long been widely accepted as implied.
+RFC 1912, Section 2.1, para 1 and 2 states "Every Internet-reachable host should have a name" ("A" record) and "Make sure your PTR and A records match" and "For every IP address, there should be a matching PTR record in the in-addr.arpa domain".

-You can perform some tests from https://zonecheck.org to assist you and your provider resolving the problem.
+You can perform some checks on your domain using https://zonecheck.org to assist you and your provider in resolving any issues.

-• In very rare instances, there may have been a problem with our DNS servers getting a timely answer from your DNS servers, if the above checks verify your DNS is configured OK, we suggest waiting a few minutes and retrying.
+In rare instances, there may have been a problem with our DNS servers getting a timely answer from your DNS servers, if the above checks verify your DNS is configured correctly, we suggest waiting a few minutes and retrying.

 Residential IP Checks.

-• In most cases, there is little need for a home user to send Email directly, by using your ISP's SMTP server you greatly reduce the risk of your mail being blocked.
+In most cases, there is little need for a home user to send Email directly, by using your ISP's SMTP server you can greatly reduce the risk of your mail being blocked.

-• 99% of spam is sent by spam bots, which are 99% comprised of compromised Microsoft Windows based PC's, this type of blocking eliminates the vast majority of spam entering the network.
+99% of spam is sent by spam bots, which are mostly comprised of compromised Microsoft Windows PC's, this type of blocking eliminates the vast majority of spam entering the network.

 add new, SMTP-Connector add your smtp.your.isp

-• For Business users on a static IP running your own mail server, have your ISP move you out of the residential IP pool and change your rDNS to reflect your own domain.
+For Business users on a static IP running your own mail server, ensuree your ISP has moved you out of the residential IP pool and change your rDNS to reflect your own domain.

 Generic IP Checks